nextflow-io/nextflow/docs/google.rst

 Name                                Description
 =================================== =================
-google.project                      The Google Project Id to use for the pipeline execution. google.region                       The Google *region* where the computation is executed.
+google.project                      The Google Project Id to use for the pipeline execution. google.region                       The Google *region* where the computation is executed in Compute Engine VMs.
 Multiple regions can be provided separating them by a comma.
-Do not specify if a zone is provided. google.zone                         The Google *zone* where the computation is executed.
+Do not specify if a zone is provided.
+See  `available Compute Engine regions and zones <https://cloud.google.com/compute/docs/regions-zones/>`_ google.zone                         The Google *zone* where the computation is executed in Compute Engine VMs.
 Multiple zones can be provided separating them by a comma.
-Do not specify if a region is provided. google.location                     The Google *location* where the job executions are deployed (default: the same as the region or the zone specified). google.lifeSciences.bootDiskSize    Set the size of the virtual machine boot disk e.g `50.GB` (default: none). google.lifeSciences.copyImage       The container image run to copy input and output files.
+Do not specify if a region is provided.
+See  `available Compute Engine regions and zones <https://cloud.google.com/compute/docs/regions-zones/>`_ google.location                     The Google *location* where the job executions are deployed to Cloud Life Sciences API.
+See  `available Cloud Life Sciences API locations <https://cloud.google.com/life-sciences/docs/concepts/locations>`_ (default: the same as the region or the zone specified). google.lifeSciences.bootDiskSize    Set the size of the virtual machine boot disk e.g `50.GB` (default: none). google.lifeSciences.copyImage       The container image run to copy input and output files.
 It must include the ``gsutil`` tool (default: ``google/cloud-sdk:alpine``). google.lifeSciences.debug           When ``true`` copies the `/google` debug directory in that task bucket directory (defualt: ``false``)